-Today, many things we touch was manufactured using some welding process or was made on equipment that was welded.
+Today, many things we touch were manufactured using some welding processor that was made on equipment that was welded.

 The skills of welding, cutting, and brazing are an essential part of metal fabrication.

 •Metal fabrication is the building, shaping, and assembling of a product, equipment, or machine from raw metal stock.
 Metal fabrication can be done using rivets, bolts, welding, and so forth.

 •A welded metal fabrication is primarily assembled using one or more of the following processes: welding, thermal cutting, or brazing.

 • A weldment is an assembly in which its component parts are all joined by welding.